Integrating with Lemonade Server

 Checking Server Status

-To identify whether or not the server is running anywhere on the system you may use the status command of lemonade-server.
+To identify whether or not the server is running anywhere on the system you may use the status command:

 This command will return either Server is not running or Server is running on port <PORT>.